spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-architectural-walkthrough-spryker-commerce-os.md

 {% info_block infoBox %}

-This tutorial is available on the Spryker Training website.
+This tutorial is also available on the Spryker Training website.
 For more information and hands-on exercises, visit the [Spryker Training](https://training.spryker.com/courses/developer-bootcamp) website.

 {% endinfo_block %}